- + 40Images

 - + 4Colours

 Santro Latest Update

-Hyundai Santro Features: Features on the Santro include a 7-inch touchscreen infotainment system with MirrorLink, Apple CarPlay and Android Auto connectivity, rear parking camera & sensors, and rear AC vents.
+Hyundai Santro Features: The carmaker has equipped it with a 7-inch touchscreen infotainment system with MirrorLink, Apple CarPlay and Android Auto connectivity, a rear parking camera, and rear AC vents.

 Hyundai Santro Comparison with similar cars